Last updated: July 2026

 Banh Mi Cay

 I love how the owner put so much care into making the subs.
 I recommend the Beef Sate ($9.50).
 Light bread, plenty of vegetables, and a generous amount of lemongrass beef.
+Call ahead if you have a large order.

 → Read the full review: Banh Mi Cay.

-→ Read the full review: Kim Anh Vietnamese Subs.
+→ Read the full review: Paper Lantern.

 Trung Nguyen

 A solid Chinatown option.
-The baguette is one of the best in the city.
-Try Assorted Cold Cut ($9), Sate Beef ($11) or the Peking Duck Sub ($12).
+Its baguette and balanced pâté are among the best in the city.
+Popular options include the Assorted Cold Cut ($9), Sate Beef ($11) or the Peking Duck Sub ($12).

 → Read the full review: Trung Nguyen.